Join A Secret Italy

 Chianalea - a lane leading to the sea.Chianalea

-Like Venice, simply wondering the narrow streets and making your own discoveries is one of the greatest of pleasures.
+Like Venice, simply wandering the narrow streets and making your own discoveries is one of the greatest pleasures.

 street scene in Chianalea

-While wandering the lanes you'll likely come across the Church of Santa Maria di Portosalvo and San Giuseppe, both pretty little churches that symbolizes the resilient spirit of the locals: both were destroyed twice by earthquakes (in the 1700s and in 1908) but restored faithfully each time.
+While wandering the lanes, you'll likely come across the Church of Santa Maria di Portosalvo and San Giuseppe, both pretty little churches that symbolize the resilient spirit of the locals.
+Both were destroyed twice by earthquakes (in the 1700s and in 1908) but restored faithfully each time.

 Eating in Scilla & Chianalea